Matthew Crotty

 Rolando Hernandez v.
 City of Othello, Washington, Eastern District of Washington, 2:23-cv-103-MKD

 Mr. Hernandez alleges that the City of Othello violated his rights under USERRA, retaliated against him for reporting workplace sexual harassment, and wrongfully withheld documents under Washington’s public record act.
 A copy of his complaint is available here: Hernandez v.
-City of Othello
+City of Othello.
+The City of Othello agreed to pay $350,000.00 to settle the case.

 David Krzesni v.
 Wellpinit School District, Eastern District of Washington, 2:24-cv-40-MKD